aligungor/CurrencyConverter/README.md

 - Efficient network handling using Combine
 - Unit tested with mock services

-## Project Structure
-- `CurrencyConverterApp.swift` - Entry point of the application
-- `CurrencyListView/` - UI and ViewModel for currency listing
-- `Service/` - API handling and network layer
-- `Assets.xcassets/` - Icons and colors for UI customization
-- `Extension/` - Swift extensions for enhanced functionality
-- `CurrencyConverterTests/` - Unit tests and mock services

 ## Requirements
 - Xcode 14+
 - iOS 15+